This employee is no longer with the VTC Research Institute.

 For a more complete listing of Rosalyn Moran's publications, visit PubMed.

 - Wellcome Trust Centre for Neuroimaging, University College London, United Kingdom

 Awards and Honors

-- Honorary Fellow, Translational Neuromodelling Unit, Zurich University and Eidgenössische Technische Hochschule (ETH), Zurich, Switzerland
+- Honorary Fellow, Translational Neuromodelling Unit, Zurich University and Eidgenössische Technische Hochschule (ETH), Zurich, Switzerland, beginning 2013

 - Patent Holder, Automated Voice Analysis System for Pathology Detection, US Patent Office

 - Campus Company Development Award, Program Winner, NOVA Technology Transfer Centre, University College Dublin

 - Moran R, Stephan KE, Botvinick M, Breakspear M, Carter CS, Kalivas PW, Montague PR, Paulus MP Petzschner F. (2016).
 Candidate Examples for a Computational Approach to Address Practical Problems in Psychiatry.
 In: Strungmann Forum Reports.
 The MIT Press.